Participation in the 2025 Computational Humanities Research Conference

-- December 4-6, Jan Tvrz and Vojtěch Kaše attended the Computational Humanities Research conference in Aarhus (conference website), which marked its fifth edition.
+- On 4-6 December, Jan Tvrz and Vojtěch Kaše attended the 2025 Computational Humanities Research conference in Aarhus (see the conference website), which marked its 5th edition.
 The community continues to grow and establish itself as a distinct field within digital humanities.

 - The next conference will be held in Luxembourg, hosted by the Luxembourg Centre for Contemporary and Digital History.